 FR

-Monovisc® is indicated in the treatment of pain in OA of the knee in patients who have failed to respond adequately to conservative non-pharmacologic therapy and to simple analgesics, e.g. acetaminophen.1
+Monovisc® is indicated in the treatment of pain in OA of the knee, hip, shoulder and ankle for patients who have failed to respond adequately to conservative non-pharmacologic therapy and to simple analgesics, e.g., acetaminophen.1

 logo Monovisc